-I think we can all agree that at this day and age of technology’s progress and the Internet, the attention span of the average user is ever narrowing down.
-In the same time, the availability and variety of the information flows are overwhelming.
+We can all agree that at this day and age of technology’s progress and the Internet, the average user’s attention span is ever narrowing down.
+In the same time, the availability and variety of information flows are overwhelming.
 For millions of citizens, democracy remains hidden behind a subscription.

 Apart from keeping the populace informed, the media has and equally and sometimes even bigger responsibility to keep the checks and balances on the government and its officials.
-And while the latter is encompassing a vast area of official and private information about the officials (some of it crossing moral grounds), it is still a necessity to offer a sort of accountability in case someone chooses to exploit one’s position.
+And while the latter encompasses a vast area of official and private information about the officials (some of it crossing moral grounds), it is still a necessity to offer a sort of accountability if someone chooses to exploit one’s position.

 Establishing and maintaining a good media outlet is often a gargantuan and very costly endeavour.
 Newspapers, magazine and even websites spring to life and very often disappear just as fast, well before they got the chance to build an audience enough to sustain their model or fully develop their idea and course of events coverage.

-Subscriptions and advertising among other revenue source models are what established media and newcomers often resort to in aim to keep the cash flowing.
-This type of patronage seems to be a bit of a challenge when readers and viewers expect to everything on the Internet, air or cable to be free.
+Among other revenue source models, subscriptions and advertising are what established media and newcomers often resort to keep the cash flowing.
+This type of patronage seems to be a bit of a challenge when readers and viewers expect everything on the Internet, air or cable to be free.
 Some time ago it started picking up, though.

-Unless you are living under a pretty large rock, you have already learned about the attempts of Trump’s administration to bully major news outlets into making them like everything US government officials say or do.
+Unless you live under a pretty large rock, you have already learned about Trump’s administration’s attempts to bully major news outlets into making them like everything US government officials say or do.
 Trump’s will to put the press on a tight leash is nothing new, really.
-The Nazis succeeded doing so.
+The Nazis succeeded in doing so.
 So, did the communists before and after them, And a known number of dictators and Eastern European “democracies”.

 Checks and balances are not equally spread around the globe.
-In more cases, the press is under the influence of government, rather than being the one holding the latter accountable.
+In more cases, the press is under government influence, rather than being the one holding the latter accountable.
 This is how the game is played because civilisations and society deem the press’ role unimportant or simply do not care.

-Recently, I have realised that governmental influence and manipulations (voluntary and involuntary) should not stop me from reading and definitely not from thinking.
-The indiscretions at times should not be a reason for me to completely discard The New York Times, Washington Post and their likes.
+I have recently realised that governmental influence and manipulations (voluntary and involuntary) should not stop me from reading and definitely not thinking.
+At times, the indiscretions should not be a reason for me to completely discard The New York Times, Washington Post and their likes.
 On the contrary, the quality reads I have experienced on their platforms were overwhelmingly better and more professional than most of the stuff I have read elsewhere.

-I need to read longer than two lines materials or snaps on Twitter.
-I need to read well investigated and backed up with facts, cross checks and clear writing pieces of information.
+I need to read longer than two lines of materials or snaps on Twitter.
+I need to read well-investigated and backed up with facts, cross-checks and clear writing pieces of information.

 But I needed a subscription.
 A costly subscription.
 Something that will set me back with at least 80€/year.
 And this is only if I go for only one.
 Initially, I focused my attention on The New Yorker, The New York Times and The Washington Post.
 And while benchmarking content, offers and prices, I noticed how challenging is even for a middle-class income household to keep itself informed with a quality press.